Research Department, New Naratif

 - We collaborate chiefly using WordPress, Google Workspace, Wire, and Trello.

-- 28 days of personal leave per year
+- If full time, 28 days of personal leave per year (pro-rated if part time)

 - 12 days of public holiday leave per year (which can be taken on any public or religious holiday of your choice), and